umbraco/UmbracoDocs/Extending/Packages/UmbPack/index.md

 versionTo: 8.0.0
 versionRemoved: 9.0.0
 meta.Title: "UmbPack"
-meta.Description: "How to use the UmbPack tool to deploy package versions to Our"
+description: "How to use the UmbPack tool to deploy package versions to Our"
 ---

 # UmbPack